1967–68 Inter Milan season

-During the 1967–68 season Football Club Internazionale Milano competed in Serie A and Coppa Italia.
+During the 1967–68 season Inter Milan competed in Serie A and Coppa Italia.

 Summary

 During summer oil tycoon and President Angelo Moratti in his 13th campaign as chairman transferred in several players to reinforce the club trying to revive La Grande Inter.
 Meanwhile, the club transferred out some players from the recent past such as midfielder Armando Picchi to Varese with Corso becoming Team Captain, Defender Guarneri was bought by Bologna, Jair was on loan by Roma.